International Consolidated Airlines Group S.A. research snapshot

 ai Confidence

-High for the July 10 closing price, market-cap math, 2025 revenue and net income, Q1 2026 operating data, and published balance-sheet metrics.
+High for the July 31 closing price, market-cap math, H1 2026 revenue, operating profit, profit after tax, free cash flow, net debt, and published balance-sheet metrics.
 Medium for normalized earnings and the three-year scenarios because fuel prices, capacity, currency, and geopolitical conditions can change quickly.

 investment Certainty